mehuls45/Udemy-Projects/README.md

 - `note.html` - A simple note application made using HTML and JavaScript

-- `CssDropdown.html` - A simple Dropdown using css animations

 - `geoLocation.html` - Displays latitude and longitude coordinates (works only when used server) (ex.
 Apache)

+- `CssDropdown.html` - A simple Dropdown using css animations

+- `Strapped-Bootstrap Template` - A simple Bootstrap Theme